AroneyS/transpose_hmms_with_sequences/README.md

 1. Use `[GENOME ID]_protein.fam` to get HMM name from sequence ID
 1. Use `hmms_and_names` to get spkg name from HMM name
 1. Get genome ID from fasta filename
-1. Append sequence to `[spkg name].faa` file with ID composed of genome ID and spkg name
+1. Append sequence to `[spkg name].faa` file with ID composed of genome ID
 1. Find genome ID and taxonomy from bacteria or archaea taxonomy file
 1. Append taxonomy to `[spkg name]_taxonomy.tsv` file with ID as above